caslab-yonsei/caslab-yonsei.github.io/news/_posts/_template.md

   - (...)
   - (links)
   - '#'
-alterlink: (index of links for linking the news, if no linking insert index of '#', leave empty if this page)
+alterlink: (index of links for linking the news, if no linking insert index of '#', leave empty or 0 if this page)
 template: true #(delete this line)
 ---